allwefantasy/BYZER-RETRIEVAL/README.md

 ray start --head  --dashboard-host 0.0.0.0
 ```

-You can download [Byzer-Retrieval Package](https://download.byzer.org/byzer-retrieval/) and extract it to the directory
+You can download the latest version of [Byzer-Retrieval Package](https://download.byzer.org/byzer-retrieval/) and
-which you want to deploy the retrieval system. or build the jar file and dependency from source code.
+extract it to the directory which you want to deploy the retrieval system.
+That's all.

+### Build the jar file and dependency from source code

 Here is the command to build the jar file and dependency from source code: